Sedith/advent_of_code/2024/06 - Guard Gallivant/README.md

 ## Part 1

-Simple impletation based on the grid/idx/dir implemented for 2024/04.
+~Simple impletation based on the grid/idx/dir implemented for 2024/04.~ Grid positions implemented as complex numbers.
 Increment the guard position until they leave the map.

 ## Part 2